 Refinancing A Second Mortgage: What You Need To Know

 Refinancing your mortgage can result in a new loan with lower interest rates and smaller monthly payments.
-If you lower your interest rate by enough, you could shave hundreds of dollars off your payment.
+If you lower your interest rate by enough, you could shave hundreds (or thousands) of dollars off your mortgage payments.

 But what if you also have a second mortgage, like a home equity loan or home equity line of credit?
 Can you refinance those mortgages?
 And is it possible to refinance your first and second mortgage together?